 To know what makes them different.
-Stick to the end of the post to learn more about the differences between Nursing Home Nurse and Hospital Nurse.
+Stick to the end of the post to learn more about the differences between Nursing Home nurses and Hospital nurses.

-Nurses have been playing a crucial, incomparable, and most prestigious role within every healthcare field, in our society, the community especially where the outbreak of the COVID pandemic is throughout the world.
+Nurses have been playing a crucial, incomparable, and prestigious role within every healthcare field, in our society, and the community, especially where the outbreak of the COVID pandemic is throughout the world.

 It is undeniable that the nursing profession is multifaceted.
-These care assistants in different care settings, enroll themselves in different roles and can be explained in simplest forms:
+These care assistants in different care settings, enrol themselves in different roles and can be explained in the simplest forms:

 Hospitals, where you can work with people of all ages, and Nursing homes, where you will mostly interact with the elderly.